Triglav via Plemenice

 Loading image . . .

-On Tominskova Pot, heading down to Vrata valley.
+On Tominškova pot, heading down to Vrata Valley.
 Only one fully protected traverse on the way.
-There are also some bolts on couple of pillars but nothing special or overly demanding.
+There are also some bolts on a couple of pillars but nothing special or overly demanding.

-On Tominskova Pot, heading down to Vrata valley.
+On Tominškova pot, heading down to Vrata Valley.
 Only one fully protected traverse on the way.
-There are also some bolts on couple of pillars but nothing special or overly demanding.
+There are also some bolts on a couple of pillars but nothing special or overly demanding.

 Loading image . . .

-Typical terrain in Tominskova Pot in the upper section.
-Martuljska peak group in the background.
+Typical terrain on Tominškova pot in the upper section.
+Martuljek peak group in the background.

-Typical terrain in Tominskova Pot in the upper section.
-Martuljska peak group in the background.
+Typical terrain on Tominškova pot in the upper section.
+Martuljek peak group in the background.

 Loading image . . .

-Start/end of Tominškova pot and famous Monument to the Fallen Partisan Alpinists.
+Start/end of Tominškova pot and the famous Monument to the Fallen Partisan Alpinists.

-Start/end of Tominškova pot and famous Monument to the Fallen Partisan Alpinists.
+Start/end of Tominškova pot and the famous Monument to the Fallen Partisan Alpinists.

 Loading image . . .